nnja/europython-2018/presentation.md

 - check speaker notes in powerpoint
 - watch original talk and take notes
 - make hot links in slides
+- talk about how to share linter settings.

 - talk about pre-commit hooks, include code